mkslge/BlackjackSimulator/README.md

 Accessing the Source Code
 The source code for this project is private.
-If you are interested in accessing the code or would like to learn more about the project, please email me at marklseeliger@gmail.com.
+If you are interested in accessing the code or would like to learn more about the project as this is a school project, please email me at marklseeliger@gmail.com.

-Getting Started
-Clone the Repository: git clone <repository-url>
-Compile the Code: Use your favorite Java IDE or command line to compile the source files.
-Run the Application: Execute the main class to start the Blackjack Simulator.
 Contact
 If you have any questions or need further assistance, feel free to reach out via email at marklseeliger@gmail.com.